Amanita fulva

 Amanita fulva, commonly called the tawny grisette or the orange-brown ringless amanita, is a basidiomycete mushroom of the genus Amanita.
-It is found frequently in deciduous and coniferous forests of Europe, and possibly North America.
+It is found frequently in deciduous and coniferous forests of Europe and possibly North America.

 Taxonomy

 Amanita fulva was first described by Jacob Christian Schäffer in 1774.
 Historically, both the tawny grisette and the grisette (A. vaginata) were placed in the genus Amanitopsis due to their lack of a ring, unlike other Amanita species.
 However this distinction is now seen as insufficient to warrant a separate genus.
-Today, A. fulva and similar ringless species of Amanita are placed in the section Vaginatae ss according to the classification of Bas.
+Today, A. fulva and similar ringless Amanitas are placed in the section Vaginatae according to the classification of Bas.

 Description

-The cap is orange-brown, paler towards the margin, and darker (even very dark brown) in the center, up to 10 cm in diameter.
-It develops an umbo when expanded, and has a strongly striated margin.
-Its surface is smooth, slightly sticky and slippery when moist and glistens; later it may dry.
+A membranous universal veil initially encapsulates the fruiting body, which develops into a white, sacklike volva with rusty-brown blemishes.
+Whitish veil remnants rarely remain on the cap, which is otherwise smooth with a strongly striated margin.
+It is up to 10 cm in diameter, convex to plane or umbonate, and orange-brown to reddish-tan.
+It is viscid when moist.

 The gills are free, close, and broad.
 The flesh is white to cream.
 The stem or stipe is white and smooth or powdery, sometimes tinged with orange-brown and with very fine hairs.
 It is slender, ringless, hollow and quite fragile, tapering towards the top; up to 15 cm tall and 1–1.5 cm in thickness.
-The universal veil which initially encapsulates the fruiting body is torn and develops into a white, sack-like volva with characteristic rusty-brown blemishes.
-The cap is usually free of volval remnants.
-Infrequently, roughly polygonal pieces of the veil may remain on the surface.